Skip to Content

 Alnwick Castle: The lavish one

-In the castle staterooms you can see silk walls, gold and silver details, elaborate carved ceilings and one of the country’s best private art collections.
+The castle staterooms have silk walls, gold and silver details, elaborate carved ceilings and one of the country’s best private art collections.
 Not to mention a double-level library with 14,000 books.
-Alnwick’s storybook good looks mean it’s had its share of film and TV fame, including as Hogwarts in Harry Potter and in the final episode of Downton Abbey.
+Alnwick’s storybook good looks mean it’s had its share of on-screen fame, including as Hogwarts in the Harry Potter films and in TV series Downton Abbey.

 Alnwick Castle in Northumberland, England, a Harry Potter filming location